mattwilson1024/mocklify/README.md

 Transformations [[learn more](#transformation-operators)]

-- `mutate` - applies a chain of [transformation operators](#transformation-operators) to the data set.
+- `transform` - applies a chain of [transformation operators](#transformation-operators) to the data set.
 Transform operators apply to all items by default, but can be limited to a specific subset using [transformation scopes](#transformation-scopes).

 Terminators [[learn more](#terminators)]